 Your last contact with civilization will be in Reykjavik, where you’ll get to explore the historic culture of the Arctic mixed with the city’s urban charm.
 The week ahead is filled with tricky terrain that will push your limits, outlandish photo-ops and unforgettable scenery molded by ice and fire.

-As you move through the Highlands, you’ll stay at mountain huts and refuges from where you can enjoy long sunsets and regain energy for tomorrow.
-For meals you’ll enjoy freshly prepared and delicious dishes in an intimate setting with 4 to 8 other hiking enthusiasts.
+As you move through the Highlands, you’ll stay at mountain huts and refuges where you’ll experience long sunsets as you recharge before the new day.
+For meals you’ll enjoy delicious homemade dishes in an intimate setting.

-Follow the F-roads until you reach the south coast filled with picturesque flowery meadows and unique animals such as fulmars and puffins.
-After a week of adventure, you’ll reach your final stop, Hvolsvöllur, where you’ll spend the night in a great accommodation.
+Follow Iceland’s F-roads until you reach the South Coast, filled with flowery meadows and wonderful wildlife like fulmars and puffins.
+After a week of adventure, you’ll reach your final stop, Hvolsvöllur, where you’ll spend the night in complete comfort.

 - UNIQUE HIKING SITES

 - ENDEMIC SPECIES